Naitsirc98/Beryl/README.md

 ### Maven

-To include Beryl as a Maven dependency, simply copy and paste this snipped below:
+To include Beryl as a Maven dependency, simply copy and paste this:

 ```xml
 <dependency>